 Studying this course gives you an opportunity to acquire the necessary skills that can equip you not only to join the global environmental debate but also to study further courses in environment, science, social science and technology.

 By studying a range of subjects, drawn from the natural sciences, technology and the social sciences, you will become more aware of the contributions each discipline makes to our understanding of environmental issues and concerns.

 You will also explore how people from these different fields bring together their various perspectives to help understand the many interactions between the environment, organisations and human cultures and values.
 This sharing of different approaches can lead to new ways of thinking about environmental problems, balancing alternative interpretations and conflicting interests, and hopefully generating new solutions.

 At the same time as studying the environment, this course will also develop your reading, writing, analytical and communication skills.
 It will help you evaluate information and arguments, interpret and use data in a variety of graphical and numerical forms, use computers for information-searching, communication and software applications, and become an independent learner.
 Such skills and attributes are highly valued by employers because they can be applied to a wide variety of new contexts.

 This is a key introductory Level 1 course.
 Level 1 courses provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to courses at Level 2.

-Environment: journeys through a changing world is an interdisciplinary introduction to environmental issues that will help you to develop the necessary skills for studying at more advanced levels, such as the Level 2 course Environment (U216).
+Environment: journeys through a changing world is an interdisciplinary introduction to environmental issues that will help you to develop the necessary skills for studying at more advanced levels, such as the Level 2 course Environment: sharing a dynamic planet (DST206).
 It offers a great deal of help with study skills, such as taking notes, writing essays and basic scientific expressions.
 By the end of the course, you will be expected to be working at the level required of first year undergraduate students.
 We would like to encourage students from as wide a range of backgrounds as possible to study with us.